5 Ways to Find Serenity Now

 Where we get ourselves tangled up is when we believe that life is supposed to always go smoothly, that we are not supposed to have trials or challenges.
 There is no special skill needed to be happy, peaceful and content when things are going well.
 When we are in the midst of money problems, health issues and other adversities, it takes a conscious effort to get ourselves into a calm and creative mindset.
 That is where real growth happens and we learn to let go of drama and replace it with strength and resilience.

 We all possess an inner resilience, but many of us have forgotten how strong and capable we really are.
 I went through much of my life not knowing how much strength and resilience I had inside.
-Through writing, coaching and speaking, I want to help others to wake up long before I did, so they can live the life they dream of.
+Looking back over my past experiences, I realize I had more courage, strength and resilience than I gave myself credit for.
+My guess is you may be selling yourself short in that area as well.